 Unhappy Rabbit Sounds

 - Growling: Rabbits certainly can growl and it often precedes a lunge and possibly a bite.
-If the rabbit feels threatened (even by you), they'll have no qualms growling and lunging.
+If the rabbit feels threatened (even by you), they will have no qualms growling and lunging.

 - Snorting: Snorting can come before or along with growling.